Advertisements

 • Applying as a volunteer for Non-Governmental Organizations (NGOs).

 • A lecturer can become an investor.
 Invest in one or two businesses that can give you returns.
-The effect of COVID-19 pandemic forced a lot of teachers to invest in online businesses and opportunities.
+The effect of the COVID-19 pandemic forced a lot of teachers to invest in online businesses and opportunities.

 • Having a personal business is another way for a lecturer to make money.
 It is suicide to rely on just a single stream of income.
 Set up other businesses such as farming, POS, opening a fashion shop, business center, food business, and laundry business that can generate extra income for you outside the lecturing job.